 China manages the value of its currency, the yuan.
-The People's Bank of China loosely pegs it to the dollar, along with a basket of other currencies.
-That means it kept the yuan within a 2 percent trading range of around 6.25 yuan per dollar.
+The People's Bank of China loosely pegged it to the dollar, along with a basket of other currencies.
+It kept the yuan within a 2 percent trading range of around 6.25 yuan per dollar.
 The exchange rate tells you $1 dollar will purchase 6.25 yuan.

 Japan's Currency War

-Japan's yen value had been rising because foreign governments have been loading up on the relatively safe currency.
+Japan's yen value had been rising because foreign governments were loading up on the relatively safe currency.
 They moved out of the euro in anticipation of further depreciation from the Greek debt crisis.
 They left the dollar because of unsustainable U.S. debt.

 Most analysts agreed that the yen would continue rising, despite the government's program.
 That's because of forex trading, not supply and demand.
 It has more influence on the value of the yen, dollar or euro.
 Japan can flood the market with yen all it wants, but if forex traders can make a profit from a rising yen, they will keep bidding it up.

-The European Union entered the currency wars in 2013, to boost its exports and fight deflation.
+The European Union entered the currency wars in 2013.
+It wanted to boost its exports and fight deflation.
 The European Central Bank lowered its rate to .25 percent on November 7, 2013.
 That drove the euro to dollar conversion rate to $1.3366.
 By 2015, the euro could only buy $1.05.
 But that was also partly a result of the Greek debt crisis.
 Many investors wondered whether the euro would even survive as a currency.
 In 2016, the euro weakened as a consequence of Brexit.
 But when the dollar weakened in 2017, the euro rallied.

 Impact on Other Countries